 Kruger National Park

-Most people know the Kalahari Desert and if you are in South Africa, you can travel north to see the dunes.
-But what makes the Kalahari Desert unique in South Africa is that the portion within the country is greener.
+Most people have heard of the Kalahari Desert and if you are in South Africa, you can travel north to see the dunes.
+What makes the Kalahari Desert unique in South Africa is that the portion within the country is greener.
 There is vegetation and because of the plant life, there are safari excursions available that give you the change to see the elusive Kalahari Desert lions.

 The Garden Route